-Yes, unless you are a restricted employee\ in which case you may solicit funds for a candidate or political party only if you obtain a leave of absence.
+Yes, unless you are a restricted employee in which case you may solicit funds for a candidate only if you obtain a leave of absence work (use Form A attached to HRM Directive 204 Conflict of Interest Political Activity).

 Can I comment publically on GN policy that is NOT related to my work?